 We’d had as much as we could eat by now, and decided to save the rest of the bites for another day.
 But we hadn’t finished with the exploring: each BiteMojo tour also features “Hidden Gems”, lesser known places to discover along the route.
 On this tour we passed artisan workshops and the quirkily named “They are Not Nice” Alley (the name refers to Golda Meir’s description of the Black Panther movement in the 1970s).

 If this tour was anything to go by, you’d need a large appetite to eat all the bites in one session!
 But the unused bites don’t go to waste.
 You can use them on another day, or convert them to “Bite Credits” to use against another tour, or even to claim a single standalone bite.
 One of the great strengths of this app is that you can tour, and eat, at your own pace.

 BiteMojo currently operates in 8 cities in 7 different countries around the world.
-Readers of this blog can get a 10% discount on any of their tours by using discount code WWW.
+Readers of this website can get a 10% discount on any of their tours by using discount code WWW.